ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-4. How to interpret the values of $R^2$ statistic?
+Q. How to interpret the values of $R^2$ statistic?

 <details><summary><b>Answer</b></summary>